emurillojr/Cplusplus-Intermediate/ReadMe-.txt

 You have been asked by the Registrar’s office of a local college to produce a program to search student data to determine the academic standing of a student.
 The Registrar would like a program which will search a data file which consists of the student ID, student last name, first name and GPA, and display various results based upon the student’s GPA.
 Use the either the linear or binary search SEARCH ALGORITHM to build this program.

 Final
-build a complete Visa Card Menu System entering ssn, name, address, city, state, zip, visa #.
+Build a complete Visa Card Menu System entering ssn, name, address, city, state, zip, visa #.

 Other